Marie Rose Cavelan: Lead up to revolt

-In 1784, the British retook the island and an exodus of French planters to Trinidad ensued.
-Repressive laws passed by the British towards French Catholics, between 1784 and 1795, increasingly closed free blacks from participating in the public affairs of the colony.
+In 1784, the British regained control of Grenada, causing many French planters to relocate to Trinidad.
+Repressive laws passed by the British toward French Catholics, between 1784 and 1795, increasingly prevented free blacks from participating in the public affairs of the colony.
 Originally, the laws were aimed at curtailing French Catholic autonomy, but as the place the French planters had occupied was taken over by free people of colour, the laws began being applied to them as well.
 Cavelan and Fédon initially lived in Grand Pauvre (now Saint Mark Parish), where they ran a small plantation, known as Lancer.
 In February 1787, Cavelan was arrested under a law passed the previous year, which required her to show evidence of her status as a "free coloured" to the authorities in the capital, St. George's.
 She was well known to the authorities, as the owner of the plantation, Lancer, who had transacted business in her own name, and as the wife of Fédon.
 When the law was passed, she saw no reason to travel the fourteen miles from her home to the capital to register her free status, as the legal intent was ostensibly to curtail vagabonds.

 The law supposedly applied to all free coloureds but was typically enforced only upon women, as a means of discouraging miscegenation and reinforcing white superiority.
-If Cavelon was unable to prove her free status within six weeks, the authorities were empowered to sell her into slavery.
+If Cavelan was unable to prove her free status within six weeks, the authorities were empowered to sell her into slavery.
 Fédon used his network, contacting Joseph Verdet, who had served as best man at their wedding and François Philip, who was a wealthy white planter, to vouch for her status.
 John Hay, the acting justice of the peace, accepted their oaths and released Cavelan after several weeks of incarceration, issuing her a certificate of freedom.